Abrar Hussain (general): Career in Pakistan Army

 On the independence of Pakistan in 1947, Abrar Hussain opted for Pakistan.
 He joined 2/10th Baluch as a Second Lieutenant.
 In 1949, he graduated from the Command and Staff College in Quetta.
 His varied appointments in Pakistan Army included Commander of 17 Baluch (now 19 Baloch), instructor at Staff College and Staff appointments at GHQ, Deputy Director Military Operations, Deputy Director Staff Duties and then Director Staff Duties.
 Here, he was directly involved from 1955 to 1958 in the induction of US military equipment for modernisation of four infantries and one and a half armoured divisions.

-He was promoted Brigadier in 1956.
+He was promoted to Brigadier in 1956.
 As Military Secretary from 1958 to 1964, he was also President of the Army Reforms Committee.
-Promoted Major General in 1964, he was given the task of converting 100 (Independent) Armoured Brigade Group into the 6 Armoured Division.
+Promoted to Major General in 1964, he was given the task of converting 100 (Independent) Armoured Brigade Group into the 6 Armoured Division.
 The fact that he was an infantry officer and yet had been entrusted with the raising of an armoured formation, speaks volumes of the esteem in which he was held by the Army High Command.
 He would soon vindicate that confidence in the coming war with India.
 The 6 Armoured Division was still a paper formation without a division's normal complement of fighting or supporting elements.
 There were only two armoured regiments and one infantry battalion, while there were no integral brigade headquarters in the division.

 The main thrust of the Indian offensive was in the Sialkot Sector, where they attacked with three infantry and one armoured divisions.
 Facing them was the overstretched 15 Infantry Division.
 As enemy intentions became clear, and he made inroads towards Chawinda, 6 Armoured Division was inducted into the battle.
 The 24 Infantry Brigade was provided to General Abrar, and with these meagre resources, he was ordered stop the enemy.
 For some time, the situation for Pakistan was critical.
 It was here that his strength of character, calmness and indomitable spirit provided the inspiration to his outnumbered and outgunned troops, who stood firm in the face of overwhelming odds.
 Some of the fiercest tank battles since World War II were fought on the Battlefield of Chawinda but every attempt by the Indians to breakthrough was foiled.
 In the words of General KM Arif, who was then a staff officer in 6 Armoured Division: